-Italy has always been a place susceptible Sicily more so than other regions.
+Italy has always been a place susceptible to earthquakes Sicily more so than other regions.
 I’ve never felt anything, that is until this summer when the Mt Etna volcano has been erupting.
 Etna has always been relatively active and is quite far away from us towards Catania.

 In the past, we’ve breathed in its ash over as few weeks but it seems to be very angry lately.
 We’ve been having a series of tremors since the beginning of summer but I didn’t feel anything until one night at around midnight as I was nodding off to sleep I felt a few seconds of pure fear.

 The sound of it was what hit me the most; it was like a massive explosion, I thought the old abandoned house across the street had collapsed but then the movement of an 8 on the Richter scale earthquake hit.

 It was like a bad disaster movie, everything just shook and rocked and I couldn’t even move, then within a flash, it was over.
 We all ran outside, but there was no more movement.
 I was all over.

 Those maybe 4 seconds were enough to make me a nervous wreck for the rest of the week when every little sound or movement made me jump out of my skin.

 Losing control of your movement and your surroundings I think if the most disempowering thing that can ever happen.
 In short, it scared the s*** out of me!